Last updated on October 26th, 2023 at 18:52

 This is a cheap alternative and a very simple method that anyone and everyone can start off with.
-With a whipped cream dispenser, but you need one or two purges of nitrogen to ensure that there is no air inside the cannister when you serve your coffee.
+With a whipped cream dispenser, you need one or two purges of nitrogen to ensure that there is no air inside the canister when you serve your coffee.

 The little nitrogen gas cartridges are readily available – most baking supplies will have them, and they are available online from Amazon and other places.
 8 grams is the standard size.
 These need to be replaced a lot as they get used up in no time!

 The end result is good, very good and tastes quite fantastic.
 It has to be said it is not the most convenient of methods.

 The Mini-Keg is a focused specialty brewing system that is specifically designed for making coffee shop quality cold brew at home.

 They are more reliable and can hold more coffee and more nitrogen gas, which allows for greater preservation and your system can be stored away until it is needed.
 One clear advantage is that oxygen is purged the very first time that you use the gas cartridge, sealing in all the nitro cold brew and the flavor.